 And you’re done.
 That’s all.
-Your Android device’s volume is now segregated from your Bluetooth device’s volume.
-Simply, your Bluetooth Headset will be able to control itself without the assistance of your Android handset.
-You can increase and decrease them individually.
+Your Android device’s volume is now insulated from your Bluetooth device’s volume.
+Simply, your Bluetooth Headset will be suitable to control itself without the backing of your Android handset.
+You can increase and drop them collectively.

 Getting The Best Volume Feature On Your Device

 After having disabled the Absolute Volume, you can outside out both volumes to pierce the loudest possible volume on your Bluetooth headset.
 This is because the Android device volume controls the media volume and the bones on the Bluetooth Headset control the playback volume.